Abd al-Rahman al-Kawakibi: Ideas

 Al-Kawakibi, in his earlier writings, was careful not to specifically criticize the Ottoman rulers, but rather critiqued despots and imperialists in general, though his implied target was clear.
-In one of his most influential books Tabai al-Istibdad wa-Masari al-Isti’bad (The Nature of Despotism), he argues that tyranny violated Islamic teachings and that tyrants were responsible for Muslim nations' weakness and struggle.
+In one of his most influential books Tabai al-Istibdad wa-Masari al-Isti’bad (The Nature of Despotism), he said that tyranny violated Islamic teachings and that tyrants were responsible for Muslim nations' weakness and struggle.
 Al-Kawakibi believed that the demise of the Muslims in the Arab world was due to the oppressive rule of the Ottoman Empire.
 He was a vocal opponent of the Sultan of the Ottoman Empire and believed that the Sultan had no right to control the Arab people.
-Al-Kawakibi said that, “If I had an army at my command I would overthrow Abdulhamid’s (Sultan of the Ottoman Empire) government in 24 hours”.
-He also invoked Prophet Muhammad's sayings in order to rally people behind his cause.
-He also believed that the Arabs were united unlike other Muslims and that there was no racial or sectarian segregation among Arabs.
-He stated that Arabs were, “of all nations the most suitable to be an authority in religion and an example to the Muslims; the other nations have followed their guidance at the start and will not refuse to follow them now.”
+Al-Kawakibi said "If I had an army at my command I would overthrow Abdulhamid’s (Sultan of the Ottoman Empire) government in 24 hours."
+He also invoked Muhammad's sayings in order to rally people behind his cause.
+He believed that the Arabs were united unlike other Muslims and that there was no racial or sectarian segregation among Arabs.
+He stated that Arabs were, "of all nations the most suitable to be an authority in religion and an example to the Muslims; the other nations have followed their guidance at the start and will not refuse to follow them now."